Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 For example, consider colour scheme consistency from the perspective of accessibility.
 Colour denotes meaning, so if it looks like a leprechaun threw up on your UI, you’re not just offending peoples’ aesthetic sensibilities, but you might actually create confusion that has real consequences on readability.
 Keep accessibility in mind by avoiding colour combinations that are difficult to distinguish between, and instead opt for high-contrast colours.

 And which comes first, the feeling or the colour?
-Is your goal to evoke feelings of warmth and familiarity or to be corporate and professional?
+Is your goal to evoke feelings of warmth and familiarity or to appear corporate and professional?
 In a scenario where users are responsible for managing large amounts of money, any errors or inaccuracies could result in significant financial losses or other negative consequences.
 One wrong click could lead to costly mistakes. 🤯

 In the end, we should design colour schemes that are not only aesthetically pleasing, but also functional for the intended audience in light of the prevalent usage and individualized or cultural preferences.